5 consecutive Wednesdays 6:00 – 7:30pm. Eastern Time, USA via Zoom

 7.5 CE contact hours for licensed NYS Social Workers, Psychoanalysts and Creative Arts Therapists.

-This course will introduce a comparison and elaboration of C.G.
+This second course will continue to develop the comparison and elaboration of C.G.
 Jung as Artist of the Red Book and Jung’s Analytical Psychology in relation to but not limited to 20th Century artists and their work in search of the spiritual, or the Mysterium Coniunctionis, summarily as Jung did.
 See description for Part 1 for more detail.

 On completion of this class, you will be able to: